RevolutionAnalytics/quickcheck/docs/tutorial.md

 `mixture` | mixture RDG
 `named` | named version of any RDG

 We can not exclude adjustments to the default distributions in future versions.
-Please don't make your tests reliant on implementation details of the generators.
+Please don't write tests that rely on implementation details of the generators.

 ## Advanced topics